 The Gippsland Regional Housing Network reported that there has been a decrease to rental vacancy rates in the 12 months to June 2022 the total number of private rentals decreased by 5.3 per cent to 126 and of these only 13.9 per cent were affordable to lower income households.
+The prevalence of shortstay accommodation is also impacting availability of long-term rental homes in local communities and placing further pressure on local housing markets.
 Since the beginning of the pandemic, the cost of rental has increased at the same time as there are fewer properties available to rent.
+These pressures are impacting individual households as well as local communities where housing for key and essential workers is a growing concern.